Jaidon-Smith/jaidon-smith.github.io/_posts/2022-05-29-consolidating-radicals.md

 |Kangxi Number|||5|
 |Wanikani Level|4|||

-The Kanxi link to this radical is [https://en.wikipedia.org/wiki/Radical_5](https://en.wikipedia.org/wiki/Radical_5)

 The reason that this is not available in Jisho is that kradfile does not distinguish between 乙 and 乚.
 The words that Wanikani lists as using 乚, in Jisho this uses 乙.

 ##	亅 Barb